 Questions arising at a meeting of directors are to be decided by a majority of votes cast by the directors present and a decision of that kind is for all purposes a determination of the directors.

-Subject to the Corporations Act, in the case of an equality of votes upon any proposed resolution at a meeting of directors, the chair shall have a casting or second vote in addition to any vote the chair may have in his or her capacity as a director.
+Subject to the Corporations Act, in the case of an equality of votes upon any proposed resolution at a meeting of directors, the chair shall have a casting or second vote in addition to any vote the chair may have in their capacity as a director.

 Written resolutions